ccdcoe/CDMCS/Suricata/intro.md

 * Historically very free-flowing
 * No slides, only markdown, Vagrantfiles and instructors in classroom
 * Tentative timeline, *grab coffee when you need it*, rearranging topics
+* Make students go through painful troubleshooting on purpose!
+    * You don't store this knowledge from listening to lectures or copy-pasting commands

 ## Taking it remote